 Want circular shapes for your icons instead?
 Circle Launcher will provide you with high quality icons.
 Circle launcher also provides mouse-over features already pre-built into the skin.

-Configure Program Launchers
+How to Configure Program Launchers

 Right-click on the skin and select Edit.
 You should see a LeftMouseUpAction parameter, which directs to a program.